TheSilvered/nest/README.md

 - the standard library includes coroutines, a JSON parser and various other helper functions

-**This programming laguage is still in early development and is heavely unstable.
+**This programming language is still in early development and is heavily unstable.
 The beta versions are not properly tested and might crash unexpectedly.**

 ### Planned features

 - Regular expressions in the standard library
 - A custom graphics and UI standard library built on top of SDL2
+- Unicode built-in strings
+- Correct encoding/decoding in I/O

 ## Documentation